Key Dates

 Entrepreneurship URAs

-E-URA’s provide up to $1,500 to undergraduate researchers to support the development of a solution to either a technical or social problem in collaboration with a UMBC faculty mentor.
-These solutions can be products or services, address a social or “green” concern, or promote ideas that generate artistic value.
-To be eligible for an Entrepreneurship URA, you must be enrolled as a UMBC student for the duration of the work proposed.
-For more information, contact Vivian Armor, Director, Alex.
-Brown Center for Entrepreneurship 410-455-5740, or email armor@umbc.edu.
+Entrepreneurship URAs provide up to $1,500 to undergraduate researchers to support the commercialization of their ideas to solve a technical or social problem.
+These solutions can be new or improved products or services, address a social or “green” concern or promote ideas that generate artistic value.
+Students will collaborate with either a faculty member or a business mentor identified or approved by the Alex.
+Brown Center as they conduct their research.
+To be eligible for an ENTR URA students must be enrolled as a UMBC student for the duration of the work proposed.
+Preference will be given to students enrolled in the ENTR Minor who are serious about launching a business around their idea in the near future.

 Entrepreneurship URA’s Application